WEIHOME/SliderExample/README.md

 If you have subscribed to the RAYWENDERLICH, then you could access to details of courses by using below URL: <br />
 Course URL: "http://www.raywenderlich.com/92894/video-tutorial-ios-101-swift-part-2-common-uikit-controls" <br />

+# LICENSE

+All the source code is distributed under the MIT license.
+See the LICENSE file for details.